NicklasVraa/nv-dark-syntax/README.md

 Visual packages: file-icons, minimap

 ### Build Log
-**Finished**, meaning i've gone through the language and made sure that the color scheme is consistent with the overall color scheme.
+**Finished**, meaning i've gone through the language and made sure that its colors are consistent with the overall color scheme, i.e. functions, types etc. always have the same color, regardless of the language.

 - Java
 - HTML
 - CSS, less, sass
 - Javascript
 - C

-**In-Progress** meaning it'll be finished within a week.
 - C++
 - Python
+- Markdown
 - JSON

 ---